blacklabelops-legacy/nginx/README.md

       NGINX_VERSION: latest
 ~~~~

-> Adjust JENKINS_VERSION and JENKINS_RELEASE for your personal needs.
+> Adjust NGINX_VERSION for your personal needs.

 Build the latest release with docker-compose: